chipsalliance/caliptra-sw/rom/dev/doc/test-coverage/test-coverage.md

 Expand `smoke_test` to perform a hitless update and confirm everything is mixed into the identity correctly. | N/A | N/A Validate fix for #817: warm reset during hitless update | N/A | N/A
 Validate fix for #628: warm reset during cold reset | N/A | N/A
-Add test for watchdog failure, and that extended error info is populated correctly | N/A | N/A Add test for CPU fault, and that extended error info is populated correctly | N/A | N/A Stress test: Perform many hitless updates in a row | N/A | N/A Ensure that boot ROM can load a 128k bundle into ICCM (assert ICCM contents in test) | N/A | N/A
+Add test for CPU fault, and that extended error info is populated correctly | N/A | N/A Stress test: Perform many hitless updates in a row | N/A | N/A Ensure that boot ROM can load a 128k bundle into ICCM (assert ICCM contents in test) | N/A | N/A